cbillowes/curious-programmer-helium/content/posts/2016/2016-04-28-you-dont-have-to-be-a-number/index.md

 [Robert MacLean](http://www.sadev.co.za/).

 These people are a small fraction in the global software development community and are sometimes seen as celebrities.
-They simply take the time to share their findings with others **consistently**.
-They blog, tweet, speak at events, write books and really get involved in the development community.
+They take the time to share their findings with others **consistently**.
+They blog, tweet, speak at events, write books and get involved in the development community.
 They have created an online identity - or brand - for themselves.

 Imagine if you were a software celebrity starting at a corporate.
 You would